Eric is a writer with an interest in vintage toys and nostalgia, particularly from the '70s and '80s.

 R2-D2 has held up fairly well considering the silver-painted plastic on his head.
 I have the R2-D2 from Empire Strikes Back with the retractable periscope too, and he's all tarnished on his head.
 This guy's stickers are a little grayed and faded, but otherwise not bad.

-R2-D2 and C-3PO were not only intregal to the Star Wars plot line, they were also the comedic relief.
+R2-D2 and C-3PO were not only integral to the Star Wars plotline, they were also the comedic relief.
 One of the early vehicles in the Kenner Star Wars toy line was Luke's landspeeder, which featured a mechanism for attaching the droids to the back, sort of like in the movie but not quite.

 Ben "Obi Wan" Kenobi